The Role of Data Cap in Optimal Two-part Network Pricing: Model

-We denote $\pi(y)$ as the user's utility when she consumes $y$ units of data, defined by $\pi(y) \triangleq vy - t(y,\theta)$, i.e., the total traffic value minus the charge.
+i.e., the total traffic value minus the charge.
 We assume that users determine their optimal data usages that maximize their utilities.
 In other words, each user tries to solve the following problem:

 where a user's actual data usage is constrained by the achievable demand $\rho(u, q)$ under the network congestion $q$.
 We define \(\phi = (u,v) \) as the type of the user and denote $y^*(\phi,\theta,q)$ as its optimal usage under ISP's pricing scheme $\theta$ and congestion $q$.
 By solving the optimization problem in (\ref{eq:max utility}), we derive the unique optimal solution for any user type $\phi$ as